-Shaping Environmental Programs to Address and Overcome Barriers in Participation for Successful Implementation of NIH Environmental Sustainability Programs
+Shaping the NIH Green Labs Program to Address and Overcome Barriers in Participation

 Addressing the limitations in participation at the very onset of program development is an effective strategy for encouraging widespread adoption and participation.
 Many environmental sustainability programs at the National Institutes of Health are voluntary programs that struggle with low participation rates.
 Assessing the rationale of laboratory staff and taking a deeper dive into the absence of participation led us to many invaluable lessons learned, including: